JereKuusela/valheim-item_stand_all_items/publish/README.md

 - v1.7
 	- Adds the missing config lock setting to the config sync.
+	- Fixes item stand hiding not working when reloading the area.
+	- Fixes the command `itemstand_scale` not setting all axis with a single value.

 - v1.6
 	- Adds config syncing (if installed server side).